lakejs/lake-docs/reference/range.md

 * Return value:

-  −1 if the point is before the range, 0 if the point is in the range, and 1 if the point is after the range.
+  −1 if the point is before the range.
+0 if the point is in the range.
+1 if the point is after the range.

 Example: